alien4cloud/alien4cloud.github.io/documentation/2.0.0/devops_guide/workflow/tosca_concepts_workflows_definition.markdown

 # Step definition

 A step can be related to a node or a relationship of the topology and may contains one or multiple activities.
-Each activity describe the action that will be done on the node or the relationship.
+Each activity describes the action that will be done on the node or the relationship.

 ### Node step grammar